mmcintyre1/its-my-notes/notes/tech_books/fundamentals-of-software-architecture.md

 - performance rates decent because these apps tend to be small and don't grow as large as layered architecture

 ### Service-Based Architecture Style
+- hybrid of microservices, typically 4-12 services
+- domain-partitioned architecture
+- distributed macro layered structure, separately deployed user interface, separately deployed remote coarse-grained services, and a monolithic database
+- REST typically used to access services, but messaging, remote procedure calls, or even SOAP can be used
+- use [service locator pattern](https://en.wikipedia.org/wiki/Service_locator_pattern) with registry in UI to discover services
+- can have single UI, multiple domain based UIs, or service-based UIs
+- can have monolithic database, or domain-scoped databases, or service-based databases
+- good practice to also have API layer (as reverse proxy or gateway) when there are cross-cutting concerns, such as metrics, security, etc.
+-
 <div style="text-align:center">
   <a href="/assets/img/fundamentals-of-software-architecture/service-based-topology.jpg">
     <img src="/assets/img/fundamentals-of-software-architecture/service-based-topology.jpg" alt="">
   </a>
 </div>

+#### Database Partitioning
+{: .no_toc }
+- single monolithic database might present issues when schema needs to change, as all services need to be updated then
+- can create a shared library of entity objects, but isn't typically effective although shared library versioning helps -- still need to pull in new shared libraries on change
+- better to logically partition database and manifest logical partitioning through federated shared libraries

+#### Pros and Cons
+{: .no_toc }

 <div style="text-align:center">
   <a href="/assets/img/fundamentals-of-software-architecture/service-based-ratings.jpg">